 After you have declared a variable with a valid name, you can now initialize it, which is to give the variable its initial value.
 This is the value that it will have when you first declare it.

 The syntax for this is simple and intuitive.
 Let's say you look at a modest 384 memes a day.
 Here is how you would initialize your variable.

-Likewise, if your variable needed a string, like for example, a name of something, it would look like this:
+Likewise, if your variable is a string, like for example, the name of something, it would look like this:

 How do you know if the variable initialization worked?
 Try running this in your console:

 const memes = 384; const website = "Sabe"; console.log("I view " + memes + " memes a day."); console.log("I use " + website + " every day.");

 You should get this as your output:

 I view 384 memes a day.
 I use Sabe every day.

 After a variable has been declared and initialized, you can always give it a new value by assigning it one.
 Because you already declared it, you don't need to declare it again.